equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-env-vars.md

     name: env-vars-list
   spec:
     params:
-      - name: VAR1T                 #it must be set in a pipeline's task params, because it does not have default value
+      - name: VAR1T                 #it must be set in a sub-pipeline's task params, because it does not have default value
-      - name: VAR2T                 #it can be set in a pipeline's task params, if not - used default "not-set-var2-in-task"
+      - name: VAR2T                 #it can be set in a sub-pipeline's task params, if not - used default "not-set-var2-in-task"
         default:
           type: string
           stringVal: not-set-var2-in-task
-      - name: VAR3T                 #it can be set in a pipeline's task params, if not - used default "not-set-var3-in-task"
+      - name: VAR3T                 #it can be set in a sub-pipeline's task params, if not - used default "not-set-var3-in-task"
         default:
           type: string
           stringVal: not-set-var3-in-task
-      - name: VAR4T                 #it can be set in a pipeline's task params, if not - used default "not-set-var4-in-task"
+      - name: VAR4T                 #it can be set in a sub-pipeline's task params, if not - used default "not-set-var4-in-task"
         default:
           type: string
           stringVal: not-set-var4-in-task
-      - name: VAR5T                 #it can be set in a pipeline's task params, if not - used default "not-set-var5-in-task"
+      - name: VAR5T                 #it can be set in a sub-pipeline's task params, if not - used default "not-set-var5-in-task"
         default:
           type: string
           stringVal: not-set-var5-in-task